square-computersetup/square-computersetup.github.io/_pages/win-chrome.md

 Now you should be logged in and Google may ask you to accept the terms and conditions as well as set up the look for your Gmail inbox.

-Next, we will sign-in to Google Chrome to link it to Square's Google Workplace (formerly "GSuite").
+Next, we will sign-in to Google Chrome to link it to Block's Google Workplace (formerly "GSuite").

 {% include figure url="/assets/images/win-chrome-sync.png" image_path="/assets/images/win-chrome-sync.png"  %}